markanewman/Legendary-Sniffle/README.md

 # Citation

-To cite the origional paper (prefered[^02]), use the following bib.txt:
+To cite the original paper (preferred[^02]), use the following bib.txt:

 > **TODO** - Add Cite block from Zi

-To cite the re-invisioned _process_, use the above _and_ the following bib.txt:
+To cite the re-envisioned _process_, use the above _and_ the following bib.txt:

 > @misc{newman2024,
 >  title={Legendary Sniffle},